 Product.
-Pura Vida offers products in the accessories category, primarily bracelets, with the balance of products in other jewelry categories such as rings and necklaces.
+Pura Vida offers products mostly in the accessories category, primarily bracelets, with the balance of products in other jewelry categories such as rings and necklaces.
 These products are created with the "pura vida" lifestyle and aesthetic in mind, slowing down and living life to the fullest.
-During fiscal 2021 Pura Vida further expanded into new product categories.
-Nearly 50% of our e-commerce business is comprised of jewelry categories other than traditional string bracelets, such as metal, semi-precious stone charms, charms, and the engravable collection.
+During fiscal 2022, Pura Vida expanded into new product categories, such as apparel.
+Nearly 50% of the Pura Vida business is comprised of jewelry categories other than bracelets, such as rings, anklets, and necklaces.
 We believe these product categories highlight the brand's lifestyle appeal which we believe will continue to be a key driver of growth.
-Charity bracelets remained popular, reaching over \$3.0 million in lifetime charitable contributions to more than 200 charities.
+Charity bracelets remained popular, reaching over \$4.0 million in lifetime charitable contributions to more than 200 charities